How CHIP works

 Proven to improve health

-CHIP is scientifically proven to prevent, treat, and reverse chronic disease through lifestyle modifications.
+CHIP is scientifically proven to help support and facilitate the prevention, treatment, and reversal of chronic disease through lifestyle modifications.
 More than 40 scientific research papers document and validate the solutions effectiveness.
-By modifying their lifestyle routines and habits, CHIP participants regain their health—and stay well.
+By modifying their lifestyle routines and habits, CHIP participants can often regain their health—and stay well.
 Research shows that the participants continue to maintain positive improvements in biometric markers and lab metrics, years after engaging CHIP.

 Over three decades, CHIP has helped tens of thousands of participants worldwide.